AliBinAfaq/House-Price-Prediction/README.md

 Prediction model built using sklearn and linear regression.
 Performed data cleaning, preparation and exploration, feature engineering, outlier removal, model building using different algorithm, python flask server and lastly build a interactive User Interface.

-Download and put python file and csv files in the same folder
+Download and put python and csv files in the same folder